Mezcal Illustration

 The "Proper" Way to Drink Mezcal

-To enjoy mezcal to its fullest, here are some tips to help you get started on drinking mezcal the right way.
-You would be surprised at how much more you will enjoy it!
+Here are some more tips to help you get started on drinking mezcal the right way (that will likely help you enjoy it more!)

 Start Simple